Merging stellar-mass binary black holes: Formation scenarios

-We explore the three leading formation scenarios in more detail below, as well as the possibility that some combination of these effects may occur on the way to merger.
-(We won't discuss some of the more exotic proposed mechanisms, such as the fragmentation of a single stellar core into two black holes \citep{Loeb:2016} -- \citet{Woosley:2016,Dai:2017} discuss the problems with this picture -- or non-astrophysical formation scenarios such as primordial black holes of cosmological origin \citep[e.g.,][]{Bird:2016}.)
+We explore these four formation scenarios in more detail below.
+We will not discuss some of the more exotic proposed mechanisms, such as the fragmentation of a single stellar core into two black holes \citep{Loeb:2016} (\citet{Woosley:2016} and \citet{Dai:2017} discuss the problems with this picture); cosmological coupling \citep{Croker:2021}; or physics beyond the standard model \citep{Sakstein:2020}.

+We limit our discussion to black holes of astrophysical origin.
+Mergers of primordial black holes formed through the collapse of early-Universe density perturbations have been proposed as sources of gravitational waves \citep{Bird:2016}.
+The contribution of primordial black hole mergers to the observed population of gravitational-wave signals is sensitive to the masses of primordial black holes, the total fraction of dark matter they comprise, their initial distribution in binaries or small clusters, and the possibility of gas accretion onto primordial black holes \citep{AliHaimoud:2017, ChenHuang:2018, Korol:2019, DeLuca:2020b, DeLuca:2020a}.